 There are a couple of useful options in the Advanced Options section.
 By default, WordPress does not automatically update itself.
 As there will be regular updates you might want to change that setting.
 Updates add new features and, more importantly, fix security issues.
 The same is true for any plugins and themes you use.
 You are going to need to update WordPress regularly, and letting WordPress update itself is a convenient way of doing so.

 The one thing to consider is that updates can break things.
-Should that happens, we can help troubleshoot such issues.
+Should that happen, we can help troubleshoot such issues.
 If needed we can even restore the entire website from one of our backups – we always got full nightly backups for the last seven days.
-Still, you may not immediately notice issues caused by automatic updates, and for that reason you might prefer to do the updates manually.
+Still, you may not immediately notice issues caused by automatic updates, and for that reason you might prefer to do updates manually.

-You can also automatically upgrade plugins and themes.
+You can also automatically update plugins and themes.
 You don’t have to select this options, but if you don’t you will need to manually update them.
 It is particularly important to update plugins, as the updates often fix security issues.

 Finally, you also got the option to enable automatic backups.
 By default no backups are made, which is a sensible default.
 Backups can take up a lot of disk space, in particular if your website has lots of photos and/or videos.
-If you take regular backups you might suddenly run out disk space, in which case both your website and email will stop working.
+If you take regular backups then you might suddenly run out disk space, in which case both your website and email stop working.
 Also, remember that we have backups of your website for the last seven days.
-If anything bad happens we can always roll back your website to a known good state.
+If anything bad happens then we can always roll back your website to a known good state.

 After you have double-checked that all the settings are correct you can simply click the Install button.
 The installation usually only takes a few seconds, but don’t worry if it takes one or two minutes.
 If all goes well you should see a “Congratulations” message.

 As said, you can change most of the settings of your new WordPress install via the WordPress dashboard.
 For instance, the website name, description and URL are all under Settings » General.
 It is also possible to make some changes via Softaculous.
 The main Softaculous page shows an Installations link, which is an overview of all applications you have installed via Softaculous.
 You can edit most of the information you entered during the install.
-There is also an option to remove the WordPress website completely.
+There is also an option to completely remove the WordPress website.

-Our new WordPress website, installed via Softaculous.
+Image: the new WordPress website, installed via Softaculous.